Published October 1, 2018 by Scott Allen Burns, last updated May 25, 2020

 Here are some results from applying a general-purpose optimization code (Matlab’s fmincon) to the nonlinear program (ILSS), using instead of the sRGB version of ,

 I tried to use a highly saturated rgb, like (1,0,0), but the method failed (the optimizer reported it lost constraint feasibility).
 I used progressively smaller values for r until I found something that worked, rgb = (0.079, 0, 0).
-It ended up being a single wavelength spike at the Rec.
+It ended up being a very dim, single wavelength spike at the Rec.
 2020 r primary (630 nm).

 Rec.
-2020 and “Real” Reflectances
+2020 and “Object” Reflectances

 When I originally developed the methods for converting sRGB values to reflectances, I was pleased to find that they worked for all values of sRGB.
 Furthermore, the two methods that guarantee reflectance curves in the range 0 to 1 produced a valid answer for all sRGB inputs.
 This will not be the case with Rec.
 2020.
 Because the primaries are single wavelength lights, there are values of linear Rec.
 2020 rgb triplets that have no corresponding reflectance curves in the range 0 to 1.
 Colors that can be represented by spectral reflectance distributions that vary between 0 and 1 are known as “object colors.”

 Consider a reflectance curve with all zeros except at 630 nm, which is given a value of 1.
 This is the red primary in this color space.
 If we pre-multiply this reflectance by , we will get the Rec.
 2020 rgb triplet corresponding to the reflectance.
 It comes out to be rgb = (0.0798, 0, 0).
 This reflectance represents a very dim, but extremely saturated red color.
 If we try to find a reflectance curve with a larger red rgb component, the only way that is possible is for the reflectance to exceed 1 in some places.
 This will manifest itself in the optimization methods as lost feasibility in the case of general-purpose optimization codes, or as bad conditioning (singular matrices) in the case of the tightly implemented algorithms like ILLSS, etc.